ymzuiku/signalist/packages/signalist/README.md

 > The meaning of the logo is that React is frozen.

+> Everything in signalist is a poor imitation of solidjs applied to React.

 ## About Signalist

 Signalist is a React library that allows for granular updates to elements at the attribute level, using the signal method to avoid full component re-renders.